anujs2099/rhce-sample-exams_1st-edition/lab6.md

        - vgroup: vgweb
        - path: /var/log/httpd
     - ensure that the playbook is dynamic such that it is able to create any new storage resources without itself being modified
+      - this only applies to the volume groups, logical volumes, filesystems, and mounts.
+This does not apply to partitions

 **Task 10**